dustinhaarmeyer/Keylock/README.md

 # Good to know:
-- Data of unknown Users is uploaded to the Google Sheet but when checking Codes or get Data an internal File (listfile.txt) will be used.
+- For the Data of the unknown Users the Google Sheet Side and the "listfile.txt" will be used
-Loading all of these Data from the Google Sheet File would take too long
 - When the Key Tag to close the Door is at both tries not correct (not found in the Keys Sheet) the Door will be closed (and the Admin will be Notificated -> not yet)